Configure Artifactory for PTC

 JFrog Artifactory Configuration

-This section covers the JFrog Artifactory side of PTC setup: create remote repositories, ensure Curation is enabled, register each package type with Package Reroute through the REST API (which auto-enrolls the repository in Curation by default), configure anonymous access, and verify the redirect endpoint.
+This section covers the JFrog Artifactory side of PTC setup: create remote repositories, ensure Curation is enabled, register each package type with Package Reroute through the REST API (which auto-enrolls the repository in Curation by default), and verify the redirect endpoint.
 Complete this before security edge redirect rules are activated; see Deployment Sequence.

 Important — PTC